decentology/fast-floward-1/week1/day3/readMe.md

 # Fast Floward | Week 1 | Day 3

-Welcom to Day 3 of Fast Floward!
-Today we go back to using the always useful `flow-cli` to host the entire Flow environment locally.
+Welcome to Day 3 of Fast Floward!
+Today we go back to the always useful `flow-cli` to host the entire Flow environment locally.
 We'll get to create accounts, sign transactions, and deploy contracts.
 All of that with the help of the **Flow Emulator**, which is a tiny version of the full Flow blockchain on your computer.
 Now that's awesome!

 Before we get to that, let's review day 2.